 Much 20th Century carriage clock production in England followed the traditions of the French clock makers of the 1800s – not mass-produced but built by artisans rather than industrialists – retaining the charm of a handcrafted product that works faithfully and is loved by future generations.

-The Henley Carriage Clock was first handcrafted in 1976 in Shiplake, Near Henley in Oxfordshire by its creator, Roger Field.
+The heritage of the clocks made by the English Carriage Clock Company goes back to the Henley Carriage Clock that was first handcrafted in 1976 in Shiplake, Near Henley in Oxfordshire by its creator, Roger Field.